 What comes under a property management agreement contract?

-- Property description and scope of services
+- Property details and scope of services: Explains what property is managed and what services are included

-- Terms of the relationship
+- Terms of the relationship: Defines duration, roles, and responsibilities

 1. Identification of Parties